eTraGo stands for electric Transmission Grid optimization.

 The OpenEnergy Platform¶

-Within this project we developed the OpenEnergy Platform which this software is using in order to get and store the in- and output data.
+Within the open_eGo project we developed the OpenEnergy Platform which this software is using in order to get and store the in- and output data.
 Before you start to calculate a registration on the platform is needed.
 For more information see openenergy-platform and login.

 The OpenEnergy platform mainly addresses students, researchers and scientists in the field of energy modelling and analytics as well as interested persons in those fields.
 The platform provides great tools to make your energy system modelling process transparent.
 All data of the open_eGo project are stored at this platform.
 Learn more about the database access.